pflanze/cj50/doc-output/cj50/filecontents.h.md

 ```

 Returns a copy of the contents of the file at the given `path` as
-a cstr, if possible (no system errors occurred).
+a String, if possible (no system errors occurred).

-Note: the String has a '\0' terminator character added.
+XXX Note: the String has a '\0' terminator character added.
 Any '\0'
 characters contained in the file will be part of the returned
 String and lead to it being interpreted as terminating there.